Kazooki123/LunarDB/README.md

 ### 🪟Compiling for Windows

+**⚠️ LUNARDB IS CURRENTLY ON SUPPORT FOR LINUX FOR NOW SO COMPILING MIGHT BROKE THE MAIN WINDOWS EXE FILE AS `main.cpp` CONTAINS
+LINUX-ONLY SYNTAXES FOR LINUX `g++` ⚠️**

 For Compiling the **LunarDB CLI** in **Windows**, you'll need to downlad [GCC](https://gcc.gnu.org/install/download.html) Once done and all setup, you can compile the C++ files with this command: